Northallerton: Public services

-Mains water and sewerage services are provided by Yorkshire Water.
-Drinking water is supplied from Bullamoor Reservoir (a system of four covered concrete cisterns on the hillside east of the town) which are fed with water from the River Ure via Thornton Steward Reservoir.
+Mains water and sewage services are provided by Yorkshire Water.
+Drinking water is supplied from Bullamoor Reservoir, a system of four covered concrete cisterns on the hillside east of the town, which are fed with water from the River Ure via Thornton Steward Reservoir.
 Until around 2006, Northallerton received its water from Cod Beck Reservoir near Osmotherley.
-The storage at Bullamoor was doubled in 2006 in anticipation of the closure of Cod Beck Water Treatment Works; Bullamoor Reservoir is also the primary source of water for Thirsk.
-Sewerage is processed at Northallerton and Romanby Sewage Treatment Works, both in Romanby, which discharge into Willow Beck, a tributary of the River Wiske.
+The storage at Bullamoor was doubled in 2006 in anticipation of the closure of Cod Beck Water Treatment Works; Sewage is processed at Northallerton and Romanby Sewage Treatment Works, both in Romanby, which discharge into Willow Beck, a tributary of the River Wiske.

 Popular culture

-In the 1945 film The Way to the Stars, the Golden Lion Hotel in Northallerton's High Street was used as the pub.
-Its exterior is little changed today.
+The Golden Lion Hotel on Northallerton's High Street depicts a public house in the 1945 film The Way to the Stars.

+Playwright Alan Bennett's diaries described the town as 'a place to be avoided'.